China sues those who released leaked information about Xi's daughter | ExBulletin

 In mid-2019, a foreign website posted a photo of Xi’s daughter’s face, name, address, date of birth, ID card, and mobile phone number.
 Information believed to be that of Xi and his brother-in-law was also leaked online.

-As of July this year, authorities have detained people linked to a website called “esu wiki”, which shared the information, and 24 of them were convicted in December 2020 of disturbing public order and committing a crime. misuse of personal information, the sources said.
+Since July this year, authorities have arrested people linked to a website called “esu wiki”, which shared the information, and 24 of them were sentenced in December 2020 for public disturbance and misuse. personal information, the sources said on Friday.

 Niu, an operator of the esu wiki website, was sentenced to 14 years in prison, with the court saying he “illegally” obtained personal information from a third party.
 The decision did not mention Xi by name.